mabu042/release3_inspection/README.md

 # release3_inspection
 ## Purpose of inspection
-We want to get a rough idea about the actual content of the cleaned verion of the 3rd data release.
+We want to get a rough idea about the actual content of the cleaned version of the 3rd data release.
 More specifically, for each language L we want to estimate the proportion of documents that are:
 1) not in the language L,
-2) contain undesireble artifacts,
+2) contain undesirable artifacts,
 3) fully undesirable because they are mostly unnatural,
 4) undesirable porn texts.